fabianseebacher/qc-hela-viz/README.md

 ## Setup Instructions
 1. Install Anaconda and create a new environment using the provided _requirements.txt_ file.
-2. Activate the environment and run the app from the command line using _python app.py_
+2. Activate the environment and startup the app from the command line using _python app.py_.
+Specify your ip and a port to provide access from other machines in your local network.
+Remember to allow connections through that port in your firewall whitelist.

 Optional:
 If you want to deploy this in a production environment, e.g. on the web, use Gunicorn/Heroku.

+## Future features
+* Set thresholds for red / yellow / green in a config file.

 ## Screenshots
 ### Histogram view